windupb1rd/make_anki_cards/README.md

 and [**reverso_context_api**](https://github.com/flagist0/reverso_context_api) modules.
 As its core functionality, Card Maker searches an english word on https://dictionaryapi.dev/ then gets the word's data (translation, transcription, several definitions, link to an audio file with pronunciation sample).
 Translations and usage examples are taken from https://context.reverso.net/translation/.
+After that the new word can be automatically added to your Anki.

 ## Installation
 First of all, you'll need the desktop version of Anki installed on your computer.